cmugpi/cmugpi.github.io/topics/terminal-usage/jobs-man-links/index.md

 {:.ui.dividing.header.no_toc}

 Whenever you run a command in a shell, any programs that it starts up are added to a "job".
-You can do various things with these jobs, of which we'll describe a few here.
+You can do various things with these jobs, of which we will describe a few here.

 ## Job Control (jobs, fg, bg)